htmldbjs/htmldbjs/README.md

 </html>
 ```

 In the above example, we use a container `<div>` element for storing server side data (e.g. friends) in HTML format.
 This `<div>` must have a unique id attribute.
 By using a special class name `htmldb-table`, we specify this `<div>` as an HTMLDB table.
 Additionally, we use special attributes starting with `data-htmldb-` to define properties of HTMLDB elements.
-In this case we use `data-htmldb-read-url` for specifying the source url of HTMLDB table that friends data will be loaded.
+In this case we use `data-htmldb-read-url` for specifying the source URL of HTMLDB table that friends data will be loaded.

 Let's assume friends data loaded from the server are as follows: